-During 2020-21, at least one institution from the following states participated in MSEP: Illinois, Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin.
+During 2021-22, at least one institution from the following states participated in MSEP: Illinois, Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin.
 Michigan had participated in the past, but it went inactive.
 Michigan residents will no longer be able to participate in MSEP after the 2020-21 academic year.
+Illinois is transitioning to inactive status; new students were eligible to receive MSEP benefits during fall 2021 and spring 2022.
+After that, existing Illinois students will be grandfathered in but no new students may use MSEP.